safing/docs/portmaster/install/linux.md

 ### Security-Enhanced Linux (SELinux)

-If you are running with `SELINUX=enforcing` you probably wasn't successful with running portmaster, and you see following error in your `journalctl -u portmaster`:
+If you are running with `SELINUX=enforcing` you probably were not successful with running the Portmaster and might see the following error in your `journalctl -u portmaster`:

 ```
 dub 16 22:09:10 dev-fedora systemd[1]: Started Portmaster Privacy App.